i2bc/SURFMAP/README.md

 surfmap -pdb 1g3n_ABC_chain-A_bs.pdb -tomap binding_sites
 ``` -->

-SURFMAP allows to map interface residues of a protein with the option `-tomap binding_sites`.
-This specific option requires that the PDB file is filled with discrete values in the b-bactor column:
-- `0` for atoms that are not part of any binding sites
-- `1` for atoms being part of one known binding site
-- `2` for atoms being part of a second binding site (if there is)
-- etc

 Such a pre-edited file is present in the example directory.
 Below is the command to map its known binding site:
 ```bash